-At the same time the Principal will advise parent(s) of their right, if in disagreement with the school's decision, to appeal, in writing, to the Cavendish Education Directors, by writing to info@cavendisheducation.com within three working days of receipt of the exclusion decision.
-An appeal against an exclusion falls outside the School's Complaints Procedure.
-Parents should note that at the conclusion of their deliberations the Exclusion Appeal Panel may reduce, ratify or increase an exclusion sanction imposed by the Principal.
+At the same time the Headteacher will advise parent(s) of their right, if in disagreement with the school's decision, to appeal, in writing, to the Cavendish Education Directors, by writing to info@cavendisheducation.com within three working days of receipt of the suspension or exclusion decision.
+An appeal against a suspension or exclusion falls outside the School's Complaints Procedure.
+Parents should note that at the conclusion of their deliberations the Suspension and Exclusion Appeal Panel may reduce, ratify or increase a suspension / exclusion sanction imposed by the Headteacher.

-On receipt of notice expressing an intention to appeal against the School's decision, the Exclusion Appeal Panel will acquaint themselves with the relevant facts.
+On receipt of notice expressing an intention to appeal against the School's decision, the Suspension and Exclusion Appeal Panel will acquaint themselves with the relevant facts.
 The parent(s) may make additional representations in writing to the Panel in advance of their meeting.
-They will take due account of the interests of the pupil, their parent(s), the School and any other relevant parties; if necessary, they will consult more widely before reaching a conclusion.
+The Panel will take due account of the interests of the pupil, their parent(s), the School and any other relevant parties; if necessary, they will consult more widely before reaching a conclusion.

-The conclusion of the Exclusion Appeal Panel may include:
+The conclusion of the Suspension and Exclusion Appeal Panel may include:

-- reinstatement of the excluded pupil

-- confirmation of the exclusion of the pupil

-- an increase of the excluded pupil's exclusion sanction
+- reinstatement of the suspended pupil - confirmation of the suspension or exclusion of the pupil - an increase of the suspended / excluded pupil's sanction

-Having reached a conclusion, the Exclusion Appeal Panel will advise parent(s) in writing of their conclusion, which shall be added to the school record of the pupil, along with a copy of relevant documentation; such conclusion is considered final, as far as the school procedures are concerned.
+Having reached a conclusion, the Suspension and Exclusion Appeal Panel will advise parent(s) in writing of their conclusion, which shall be added to the school record of the pupil, along with a copy of relevant documentation; such conclusion is considered final, as far as the school procedures are concerned.

-Annex C GUIDANCE NOTES FOR THE PANEL HEARING OF EXCLUSION APPEALS
+Annex C GUIDANCE NOTES FOR THE PANEL HEARING OF SUSPENSION / EXCLUSION APPEALS

-A Director of Cavendish Education assembles an Exclusion Appeal Panel, normally comprising three members but in any event not less than two.
+A Group Director of Cavendish Education assembles a Suspension and Exclusion Appeal Panel, normally comprising three members but in any event not less than two.

-A member of the school's administrative department is normally the Secretary to the Exclusion Appeal Panel.
+A member of the school's administrative department is normally the Secretary to the Panel.